Does the thought of work meetings fill you with dread?

 People struggling with social anxiety are more likely to experience anxiety symptoms during work meetings.

-If social situations make you feel overly uncomfortable and you find yourself worrying before, during, and after social situations, chances are work meetings will produce the same reactions.
+If social situations make you feel overly uncomfortable and you find yourself worrying before, during, and after them, chances are work meetings will produce the same reactions.

-You’ll often catch yourself being more focused on (and worried about) how others perceive you than on the actual conversation going on in the meeting.
+You’ll often catch yourself being more focused on (and worried about) how others perceive you than the actual conversation in the meeting.

 Reason #2: Fear of public speaking

-If you experience intense fear and anxiety when you need to speak in work meetings, it may be related to fear of public speaking — glossophobia
+If you experience intense fear and anxiety when you need to speak in work meetings, it may be related to the fear of public speaking — glossophobia.

 Reason #3: Lack of preparation

-Back-to-back meetings also leave no time to properly prepare and can cause stress and meeting anxiety.
+Back-to-back meetings also leave no time to prepare properly and can cause meeting burnout, stress, and meeting anxiety.

-The same goes for getting last-minute invites to a meeting with no prior notice.
+The same goes for getting last-minute meeting invites with no prior notice.

 Lack of preparation can make you feel out of control of the situation and cause tremendous discomfort and anxiety.